 If you only want to reset your Tenant administrator credentials, run the following cmdlet:

 Set-CcCredential -AccountType TenantAdmin

 Upgrade multiple sites to a new version

 Follow the steps for upgrading a single site, upgrading one site at a time for each site in your deployment.
-Make sure and Validate your Cloud Connector deployment after upgrading each site.
+Ensure to Validate your Cloud Connector deployment after upgrading each site.